quananhle/Python/Software Engineering Practicing/Leetcode/JPMorgan/1356. Sort Integers by The Number of 1 Bits/README.md

             mask = 1
             weight = 0

+            # While num > 0
             while num:
+                # Check if num & mask is non-zero
                 if num & mask:
+                    # Increment weight
                     weight += 1
+                    # XOR num with mask to offset the least significant 1 to 0 in num
                     num ^= mask
+                # Left shift mask by 1 bit
                 mask <<= 1

             return weight